 1. The ISO9660 filesystem does not understand unusual characters such as +, \$, and & in pathnames.
 There are a few pathnames in the Genera distribution which contain such characters.
 If you run into one, simply take the retry option to specify another pathname, and respecify the same pathname, but drop the offending character.
 For example, in the CD-ROM filesystem.
-2. The ISO9660 filesystem limits the length of file and directory names to 31 characters, including periods and file types.
-File names longer than this are truncated.
-There are many truncated pathnames in the Genera distribution, however only three files produced ambiguous pathnames when truncated.
-On the Genera CD-ROM, we renamed these three files to avoid truncation problems:

-'''

-SYS:EMBEDDING;MACIVORY;TOOLBOX;LISP+C-SCT-SUPPORT.BIN appears as SYS:EMBEDDING;MACIVORY;TOOLBOX;LISPC-SCT-SUPPORT.BIN
+SYS:EMBEDDING;MACIVORY;TOOLBOX;LISP+C-SCT-SUPPORT.BIN appears as SYS:EMBEDDING;MACIVORY;TOOLBOX;LISPC-SCT-SUPPORT.BIN are named

-'''